quixio/quix-samples/python/sources/GooglePubSub/README.md

 ## Environment variables

-The code sample uses the following environment variables:
+This project uses the following environment variables:

 - **output**: This is the Quix Topic that will receive the stream.
 - **google_key**: Google service account credentials.